Chip Hale

 Hale played in MLB for the Minnesota Twins and Los Angeles Dodgers, mostly as a second baseman and third baseman.
-He became a coach for the Arizona Diamondbacks in 2007, and has since served as a coach for the New York Mets, Oakland Athletics, Washington Nationals, and Detroit Tigers.
-He managed the Diamondbacks in 2015 and 2016.
+He became a coach for the Arizona Diamondbacks in 2007, then later on was named team manager for 2015-2016 and also served as a coach for the New York Mets, Oakland Athletics, Washington Nationals, and Detroit Tigers.

 Playing career

-Born in San Jose, California, Hale played baseball for Campolindo High School in Moraga, California.
+Born in San Jose, California, Hale started playing baseball with Cupertino National Little League in Cupertino, California, and played for Campolindo High School in Moraga, California.
 He attended the University of Arizona, where he played college baseball for the Arizona Wildcats.
 He was a part of the 1986 College World Series champions.
 He also set school records in hits and walks for a career.
 In 1984 and 1985, he played collegiate summer baseball for the Orleans Cardinals of the Cape Cod Baseball League and was named a league all-star in 1985.

 The Minnesota Twins selected Hale in the 17th round, with the 425th overall selection, of the 1987 Major League Baseball draft.
 Hale made his major league debut with the Twins in 1989, and played in parts of six seasons with the team.
-He signed with the Los Angeles Dodgers as a free agent prior to the 1997 season, and appeared in 14 games for the Dodgers, in what would be his final major league season.
+He signed with the Los Angeles Dodgers as a free agent prior to the 1997 season, then appeared in only 14 games for the team, in what would be his final major league season.

 Hale is associated with one of the most famous bloopers in baseball history.
 On May 27, 1991, while playing for the Class AAA Portland Beavers, Hale hit a deep fly ball to right field where Vancouver Canadians outfielder Rodney McCray ran through the outfield wall attempting to catch the ball.